hapticssymposium-org/hs2026/site/content/presenting/papers.md

 ### Accessibility

 Accessible submissions are essential for reviewers and are good practice.
-Authors are expected to follow the IEEE Haptics Symposium Guide to Inclusive and Accessible Submissions [LINK TO ACCESSIBILITY PAGE].
+Authors are expected to follow the [IEEE Haptics Symposium Guide to Inclusive and Accessible Submissions](../accessibility/).
 If you have any questions or concerns about creating accessible submissions, please contact the Equity, Diversity, and Inclusion Chair at [edi@hapticssymposium.org](mailto:edi@hapticssymposium.org).

 ## Presentation and Publication